6/18/2026

 After reading, show students how to summarize the text they just read.
 This should be taught in an explicit and systematic way, as teachers shouldn’t assume that students will understand how to summarize texts automatically.
 The CLD outlines how to do this:

-- Provide modeling, feedback, and many opportunities to practice summarization rules, such as:
+Provide explicit and systematic instruction through modeling, feedback, and practice of summarization rules, such as:

-- Teach students how to use graphic organizers to write summaries.
+Teach students how to use mnemonic strategies and graphic organizers to write summaries.

 Making Reading Possible for Everyone

 The vast majority (95%) of students have the ability to learn how to read, even those who have learning disabilities.
-The best way to ensure students find success (and even joy!) in the reading process is to lead with evidence-based strategies.
+The best way to ensure success is to lead with a Structured Literacy framework and evidence-based strategies.
 This means making sure instruction is based on the science of reading.

-One of the most common learning disabilities is dyslexia, which can be tricky to spot in students.
+Dyslexia often requires multisensory learning techniques to bridge the gap between sounds and letters.
 Potentially 1 in every 5 students in a given classroom has dyslexia, which is why it’s so important to know what to look out for and how to best support these students.
-This Lexia® white paper explains how to identify the early warning signs of dyslexia, as well as how to provide effective interventions that allow for student success.
+This Lexia® white paper explains how to identify signs of dyslexia and implement phonological awareness training early, as well as how to provide effective interventions that allow for student success.